HomeofNever/Data-Structure/hw/4th/README.txt

 "corner cases" of your Table class design & implementation?

 GDB, Valgrind, cout and assert.
+Corner cases with abnormal cases and different combinations of manipulation.
-Use BatchTest() with parameters large.txt and 10,000, and check memory usage in task manager.
+Use BatchTest() with parameters large.txt and 10,000 , and check memory usage in task manager.

 EXTRA CREDIT:
 Indicate here if you implemented push_back for multiple rows or